-Mark Twain, James Fenimore Cooper, Walt Whitman, William Blake, John Milton, Henry Adams, Ezra Pound, e. e. cummings, Edgar Allan Poe, James Joyce, D. H. Lawrence, Gertrude Stein, Anais Nin, Carl Sandburg, Stephen Crane, Laurence Sterne, Thomas Paine, William Wordsworth, Jane Austen, John Ruskin, George Bernard Shaw, Rudyard Kipling, Thomas Hardy, A.E.
-Housman, Oscar Wilde, Virginia Woolf, Benjamin Franklin, Henry David Thoreau, Michel de Montaigne, Friedrich Nietzsche, Johannes Kepler, Alexandre Dumas, Derek Walcott, Upton Sinclair, W. E. B. DuBois, Edwin Arlington Robinson, and Robert Hayden.
+Mark Twain, James Fenimore Cooper, Walt Whitman, William Blake, John Milton, Benjamin Franklin, Henry David Thoreau, Henry Adams, Ezra Pound, e. e. cummings, Edgar Allan Poe, James Joyce, D. H. Lawrence, Gertrude Stein, Anais Nin, Carl Sandburg, Stephen Crane, Laurence Sterne, Thomas Paine, William Wordsworth, Jane Austen, John Ruskin, George Bernard Shaw, Rudyard Kipling, Thomas Hardy, A.E.
+Housman, Oscar Wilde, Virginia Woolf, Michel de Montaigne, Alexandre Dumas, Marcel Proust, Friedrich Nietzsche, Johannes Kepler, Upton Sinclair, W. E. B. DuBois, Edwin Arlington Robinson, Derek Walcott, and Robert Hayden.

 Most of them rarely published other writers.
 I probably won’t either.
 What for, when they can publish themselves?

 The mission of Earthrise Press is to reach directly the reader, American and international, with works of a global, world-embracing vision.

 The Internet and other digital, technological developments make independent publishing and distribution more of a possibility than ever for the serious poet and literary writer, weary of the small little postmodern theories of self, academia, Marxism, deconstruction, race, gender, and so on, ad nauseam...
 Endless regurgitation of all of that, and similar academic banality, is not part of the mission.